 Credit Card Policy

 This policy applies to all employees of Loyola University Chicago who accept credit cards as a form of payment for any item pertaining to the University, including but not limited to conferences, tickets, physical items, donations, etc., accepted via phone, mail, point of sale (POS), or e-Commerce.
-The University holds a system-wide contract that binds us to using one credit card processor and an Internet payment gateway, thereby necessitating a systematic process.
+The University holds a system-wide contract that binds us to using a single credit card processor and internet payment gateway, thereby necessitating a systematic process.

 Cash Management Services (CMS) must approve all credit card processing at the University.
 The role of CMS is to administer credit card processing and to act as facilitator.

-Please note that the University cannot process credit card payments for student organizations.
+Please note that the University cannot process credit card payments for student organizations unless approved by CMS.

 University departments that have been approved by CMS to accept credit card payments must also agree to operate in accordance with the contract(s) the University holds with its service provider(s) and credit card issuers.
-This is to ensure that all transactions are in compliance with all credit card association rules and regulations, including the Payment Card Industry Data Security Standards (PCI-DSS) and Payment Application-Data Security Standard (PA-DSS), as well as the University’s policies regarding security and privacy.
+This is to ensure that all transactions are in compliance with all credit card association rules and regulations, including the Payment Card Industry-Data Security Standard (PCI-DSS), as well as the University’s policies regarding security and privacy.

 Department(s) will also establish and maintain appropriate segregation of duties between credit card processing, the processing of refunds, and the reconciliation of credit card transactions.